AryanGupta251/JavaScrpit/README.md

 # JavaScrpit
-this repo is made for learning js as beginner
+this repo is made for learning js